grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

 Replace the following values:

-- _`<CLUSTER_NAME>`_: The label for this sepcific Kubernetes cluster, such as `production` or `us-east-1`.
+- _`<CLUSTER_NAME>`_: The label for this specific Kubernetes cluster, such as `production` or `us-east-1`.
 - _`<WRITE_COMPONENT_NAME>`_: The name of your `loki.write` component, such as `default`.

 ### Pods logs

 {{< admonition type="tip" >}}
-It's possible to get pods logs through the log files on each of the nodes.
-In this guide, we will get the logs through the Kubernetes API as it doesn't require system privileges for {{< param "PRODUCT_NAME" >}}.
+You can get pods logs through the log files on each node.
+In this guide, you will get the logs through the Kubernetes API because it doesn't require system privileges for {{< param "PRODUCT_NAME" >}}.
 {{< /admonition >}}

 The following components are needed:

-1. [discovery.kubernetes]: Discover pods information and list them for future components to use
+1. [discovery.kubernetes][]: Discover pods information and list them for future components to use
 1. [discovery.relabel][]: Enforce relabelling strategies on the list of pods
 1. [loki.source.kubernetes][]: Tails logs from a list of Kubernetes pods targets
 1. [loki.process][]: Modify the logs before sending them to the next component